Azathothas/Stars/README.md

 - [amalmurali47/onaws](https://github.com/amalmurali47/onaws) – Fetch the details of assets hosted on AWS.
 - [amalmurali47/swagroutes](https://github.com/amalmurali47/swagroutes) – swagroutes is a command-line tool that extracts and lists API routes from Swagger files in YAML or JSON format.
 - [amanusk/s-tui](https://github.com/amanusk/s-tui) – Terminal-based CPU stress and monitoring utility
+- [ambionics/wrapwrap](https://github.com/ambionics/wrapwrap) – Generates a `php://filter` chain that adds a prefix and a suffix to the contents of a file.
 - [amodm/ip-lookup](https://github.com/amodm/ip-lookup) – Free IP details lookup service, based on Cloudflare Workers
 - [angr/angr](https://github.com/angr/angr) – A powerful and user-friendly binary analysis platform!
 - [anishathalye/seashells](https://github.com/anishathalye/seashells) – The official client for seashells.io 🐚